-For non-BPA owned meters not owned by «Customer Name» needed by BPA to forecast and plan, «Customer Name» shall make commercially reasonable efforts to arrange for such meters to be operated, maintained and replaced, as necessary.
+For non-BPA owned meters not owned by «Customer Name» needed by BPA to forecast, plan, or bill for power under this Agreement, «Customer Name» shall make commercially reasonable efforts to arrange for such meters to be operated, maintained and replaced, as necessary.

 If, at any time, it is determined that a non-BPA owned meter not owned by «Customer Name» listed in Exhibit E is defective or inaccurate, then «Customer Name» shall make commercially reasonable efforts to arrange to adjust, repair, or replace the meter, to provide accurate metering as soon as practical.
-To the extent possible, BPA may witness any meter tests on non-BPA owned meters not owned by «Customer Name» listed in Exhibit E and, with reasonable advance notice, BPA may conduct tests on such meters. «Customer Name» shall have the right to witness any meter tests conducted by BPA.
+To the extent possible, BPA may witness any meter tests on non-BPA owned meters not owned by «Customer Name» listed in Exhibit E, consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.

 15.1.2.3 Non-BPA Owned Meters Owned by a Third-Party Transmission Provider

-This section 15.1.2 shall not apply to non-BPA owned meters that are owned by a Third-Party Transmission Provider with which BPA holds a transmission contract for service to «Customer Name» load.
-In these cases the metering arrangements shall be between BPA and the Third-Party Transmission Provider.
+For non-BPA owned meters owned by a Third-Party Transmission Provider for which BPA holds a transmission contract for service to «Customer Name» load, the metering arrangements shall be between BPA and the Third-Party Transmission Provider.

 15.1.3 New Meters